KrishnaKothandaraman/Artificial-Intelligence-Northeastern/README.md

 - MiniMax with Alpha Beta Pruning
 - ExpectiMax

+__Note: State evaluation function placed second in my class for max score in a game of pacman__

 #### State evaluation function

 Also developed a state evaluation function for a game of Pacman that takes into account several factors like